This post is also available in: Español (Spanish) Français (French)

 ARTICLE IX – AMENDMENTS

-Section 1: Amendments may be proposed by actions of the Council, or petition of any twenty members.
-Amendments to this Constitution may be made by the vote of a majority of all members who participate in a referendum by mail, fax, or email and whose votes are received within six weeks of the ballot’s submission, provided that at least 25% of members participate in the referendum.
+Section 1: Amendments to this Constitution may be proposed by majority vote of the Council, or petition of any twenty individual members.
+Amendments may be enacted by a vote of a majority of all individual members who participate in a referendum by email or other electronic means of communication, and whose votes are received within four weeks of the ballot’s submission, provided that at least 25% of individual members participate in the referendum.

 ARTICLE X – ESTABLISHMENT AND TERMINATION